Interview with William Hubert Allen

 MH: Eight thousand feet.
 That’s nothing.
 Eight thousand feet.

 WA: And on that one was twenty four aircraft from our squadron.
 As we were going in two of our Halies collided.
-One [pause] one went straight down and with all the seven killed.
-The other one went down in the sea but only the skipper got out.
+One [pause] one went straight down and with all of the seven killed.
+The other one went down into the sea but only the skipper got out.
 The rest of the crew were killed.
 But he came, he was only a prisoner of war for a few days because the war was virtually ended.
 But when he got back to our squadron before we transferred to Transport Command he said when he came out the, out of the sea a German officer was waiting for him.
 And, but while he was marching him up to, to their office I suppose, to interrogate him a farmer came rushing up with a pitchfork and he was going to stab the RAF pilot.
 And the German pulled out his revolver and pointed it at this farmer.
 Told him to shoo off.

 MH: Because you do hear don’t you of a lot of, a lot of parachuted aircrew that were turned on by the civilians.
 You do hear quite a bit of that having occurred which is very sad.
 But again fortunately then, we can actually say fortunately there was a German officer there to save him.